 - 2.1.
 Prioritize the messages of care, supportive measures, and resources. - 2.2.
 Differentiate and educate about the difference between confidential resources and reporting options. - 2.3.
-Partner with campus communications professionals to create and promote effective marketing materials, including through the use of professional branding that can be used across platforms (print, web, social media, imprinted on giveaway products). - Proiect Leader: OPHD - Stakeholder Offices: OPHD, Strategic Communications, Confidential Advocate, Ombuds - Anticipated Project Completion: AY 2023-2024/AY 2024-2025 - Status: In progress - Notes/Solutions: OPHD has taken steps to increase the community awareness and visibility of OPHD and its website.
-Strategic Communications is working with OPHD on a communication and branding plan, which includes a revision of the website in Spring 2024, an awareness campaign, social media presence, and messaging.
+Partner with campus communications professionals to create and promote effective marketing materials, including through the use of professional branding that can be used across platforms (print, web, social media, imprinted on giveaway products). - Project Leader: OPHD - Stakeholder Offices: OPHD, Strategic Communications, Confidential Advocate, Ombuds - Anticipated Project Completion: AY 2023-2024/AY 2024-2025

+- Status: Completed - Notes/Solutions: OPHD has taken steps to increase the community awareness and visibility of OPHD and its website.
+Strategic Communications assisted OPHD on a communication and branding plan, which includes a revision of the website in Spring 2024, an awareness campaign, social media presence, and messaging.
+Ongoing messaging will be conducted including annual follow-up meetings with campus communities, trainings, events, and communications.